 This spiral review method of routinely brainstorming, planning, organizing, drafting, revising, editing, and finalizing writing has proven to be an EXTREMELY effective way to greatly improve student writing.

-Your students’ current writing abilities most likely fall on a spectrum.
+- MEETS THE NEEDS OF ALL LEARNERS: Your students’ current writing abilities most likely fall on a spectrum.
 You probably have reluctant writers, learners with written expression goals, and gifted young authors simultaneously needing your guidance and instruction.

 WHAT IS THE BEST WAY TO USE THIS RESOURCE IN MY CLASSROOM?